Jefferson Pérez: Early life

 Pérez was born in El Vecino, one of the oldest neighborhoods in Cuenca, to Manuel Jesús Pérez and María Lucrecia Quezada.
 Like others in his neighborhood, his family was of limited economic means.
 He attended the elementary schools Eugenio Espejo and Gabriela Cevallos.
 Afterwards he entered the Francisco Febres Cordero high school, at the same time working to help out his family.

-Graduated in Business Engineering from University of Azuay in Ecuador.
-Obtained MBA (Master in Business Administration) from University of Azuay in Ecuador.
+He graduated in Business Engineering and later obtained an MBA (Master in Business Administration) from the University of Azuay in Ecuador.

 Career

 Pérez entered race-walking by accident.
 To prepare for a walk that served as a high school physical education exam, he asked his brother Fabián to train for one week next to the group of athletes directed by trainer Luis Muñoz.
 Muñoz decided to invite him to compete in a race.
 With few weeks of preparation he won the race AID, winning the right of representing Ecuador in New York City and London as a sport ambassador.

 Initially he participated in distance competitions of six kilometers.
 Later he had to make a radical decision, which was to dedicate himself completely to race walking.
-His first regional trophy in the 5K walk during the South American Pre-Junior championship held in his native city of Cuenca.
+His first regional trophy in the 5 km walk during the South American Pre-Junior championship held in his native city of Cuenca.

 His first international achievement occurred when he won the bronze medal in the Junior World Cup of Athletics in Plovdiv, Bulgaria, in 1990.